Vikings in Britain – Their Lasting Legacy

 Military weakness invites new viking raids

 In 980, as English political power consolidated but their military strength waned, Viking raiders attacked again.
 Over the next decade, the English crown paid huge amounts of danegeld as protection money to stop the violence.
-By 1002, the English people and nobility had had enough, and demanded decisive action, so king Æthelred the Unready committed to that.
+By 1002, the English people and nobility had had enough, and demanded decisive action.
+King Æthelred the Unready committed to that.

 In 1002, on St. Brice’s Day, he ordered all Danes living in England to be executed.
-The resulting massacre prompted king Sveinn tjúguskegg – Sweyn Forkbeard – of Denmark to attack in retaliation, and in 1003 he began a series of raids, devastating East Anglia, Thetford, and Norwich.
+The resulting massacre prompted king Sveinn tjúguskegg – Sweyn Forkbeard – of Denmark to attack in retaliation.
+In 1003 he began a series of raids, devastating East Anglia, Thetford, and Norwich.

-The violence continued for the next decade, and in 1009 the warlord Þorketill started a three-year-long raid across England, taking over 48,000 pounds of silver and capturing the Archbishop of Canterbury, who was killed in a drunken incident with bored Vikings.
+The violence continued for the next decade.
+In 1009 the warlord Þorketill started a three-year-long raid across England.
+In the process taking over 48,000 pounds of silver and capturing the Archbishop of Canterbury.
+Who was killed in a drunken incident with bored Vikings.

 Æthelred flee england for normandy

 In 1013, Sweyn again invaded, and this time forced Æthelred to flee England for Normandy, giving him the English crown.
 Despite that victory, Sweyn died inside of a year and Æthelred returned to claim the throne.
-Three years later, in 1016, Sweyn’s son, Cnut – or Canute the Great – returned with an army and defeated the English at Assandun, uniting the Danish and English crowns until his death in 1035.
+Three years later, in 1016, Sweyn’s son, Cnut – or Canute the Great – returned with an army.
+Defeating the English at Assandun, uniting the Danish and English crowns until his death in 1035.

-After Cnut’s death, there was a period of turmoil in the Danish court, with the English choosing to be ruled in regency by Harold Harefoot and, in 1037, he was made king Harold I of England.
+After Cnut’s death, there was a period of turmoil in the Danish court.
+The English chose to be ruled in regency by Harold Harefoot.
+Following this, in 1037, he was made king Harold I of England.

 1066 marked the end of the Viking Age in England when king Haraldr harðráði of Norway invaded to take advantage of the succession crisis after the death of king Edward the Confessor.
 Despite a number of initial victories, including a major victory at Fulford which gained him control of York, Haraldr was ultimately unsuccessful in his attempt to wrest England for the Norwegian crown.